sgomezmelo/Mechanical-Metamaterial-project/README.md

 # Mechanical Metamaterial project

-This repository contains the scripts for Finite Element Method simulations and image data processing of mechanical compression of microstructures, each of which is in a separate subfolder with the relevant code.
+This repository contains the scripts for Finite Element Method simulations and image data processing of mechanical compression of microstructures, used in the publication --.

 ## FEM ##